ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/ACMEScript.md

 The following data types are supported by ACMEscript:

-- String: for example "Hello, World"
+- String: A normal string, for example "Hello, World"
 - Number: integer or float, for example 42
 - Boolean: `true` or `false`
 - JSON: A valid JSON structure
 - List or s-expression: a list of symbols or other s-expressions
 - Lambda: A nameless function
-- nil: An empty list or non-value
+- nil: An empty list or non-value.
+- T: A special symbol that is used to represent the "not nil" value

 ### Return Values